 Debating for Democracy (D4D)™ is designed to promote civic engagement and effective advocacy skills among a wide range of students.
 Through the D4D on the Road™ workshops, the Debating for Democracy National Conference, and co-curricular programs on each campus, students acquire the tools and tactics they need to advance their issues and to get their messages across to elected officials, fellow students, community groups, and the media.

 Current and past student participants have:

 - Developed a video on how to effectively lobby elected officials that includes interviews with Congressional staff

 - Organized local high school students to advocate on their own behalf for student-centered education reform

 - Conducted a lobbying day in Washington, D.C. against Fracking (Hydraulic Fracturing)

 - Developed a local campaign in support of the DREAM ACT

-The D4D program includes the Debating for Democracy National Conference.
-Student leaders from Periclean campuses across the country are joined by college presidents, faculty, and foundation, government, and community leaders to participate in a series of panels and workshops with leading experts on topics including: civic engagement, education, the environment, journalism, social entrepreneurship, and public policy.
+At the Debating for Democracy National Conference student leaders from Periclean campuses across the country are joined by college presidents, faculty, and foundation, government, and community leaders to participate in a series of panels and workshops with leading experts on topics including: civic engagement, education, the environment, journalism, social entrepreneurship, and public policy.
 The National Conference features a Legislative Hearing in which teams of students from different schools compete for $5,000 in prize money that they can use to develop advocacy and educational campaigns around critical issues.

 Conference participants have included: